krzysztofwujs/krzysztofwujs/README.md

-### Hello, I'm Krzysztof!
+### Hello, I'm Krzysztof.
 Welcome to my profile! 🙇

 I specialize in developing and delivering technical products, with a deep understanding of the entire SDLC and full-stack development.
 I thrive in system design, requirements gathering, with strong focus on UX &or; DevX.
 My expertise in leading software engineering teams ensures the consistent delivery of high-quality results, regardless of project/product tech-stack.